Pr00xxy/flex/README.md

 };
 ```

-Due to the difference in data structure in how these objects handle the object names its impossible to perform a purely static mapping like the other example above.

 In a normal scenarios you might be inclined to implement some custom logic so that `firstName` + " " + `LastName` gets mapped to `fullName` on the target object.
 But if this mapping changes between tenants or users, it cannot be hardcoded, it must be dynamic

-This is where `flex` comes into play.

 ## Solution